Wellbeing

 2. Food & Groceries

-Cooking at home is almost always the most budget-friendly choice and Coventry has a solid range of supermarkets to suit every budget.
-A good strategy is to plan out your meals at the start of the week, whip up a shopping list, and always keep an eye out for those student deals at local grocery stores.
+Cooking at home is usually the most budget-friendly option, and Coventry has a great range of supermarkets to suit every budget.
+Planning your meals for the week, shopping with a list, and making the most of student discounts can all help reduce your grocery spending.

-That said, we know there will be days when juggling studies, social life, and cooking just feels like too much.
-For many students, having an accommodation option that already covers one meal a day, perhaps breakfast, can be a huge daily relief, freeing up both time and headspace.
+That said, there will inevitably be busy days when balancing studies, social life, and cooking feels like too much.
+For many students, accommodation that includes one meal a day, such as breakfast, can be a huge convenience, saving both time and money.

 3. Travel & Transport